icps/data-distribution-federated-learning/README.md

 3. **90% federated:** each client contains 90% of one single class and 10% of others;
 4. **100% federated:** each client contains only one class.

 I did the same experiment do CIFAR-10, which contains more complex data than MNIST.

+I based the implementation on this [example](https://github.com/adap/flower/tree/main/examples/simulation).

 ## About the code